 The Line tool is used to edit the piecewise line on the graph, which displays the stretched histogram superimposed over the original input histogram.
-This line actually sets how to map the output display values.
-Use the Line tool to create a set of vertices where your input values map to your output display values.
+This line sets how to map the output display values.
+Use the Line tool to create a set of vertices, where your input values map to your output display values.
 For instance, if you want the input value of 20 to be displayed as 30, place a point where the input (x) is 20 and the output (y) is 30.
-Once you complete all the custom input and output values, click Apply to see the resulting stretch.
+Once you complete the custom input and output values, click Apply to see the resulting stretch.

 The Spline tool works similar to the Line tool, except the input-output line will be curved through your breakpoints.

-Open the Manually add input and output category to see text boxes for an x- and y-input.
-This functionality is similar to that of the Line tool, except instead of using the graphical display to set points, you type the input and output values in the text boxes and then click the Add a point button to add another breakpoint to the histogram.
+Open the Manually add input and output category to see text boxes for x- and y-input.
+This functionality is similar to that of the Line tool, except instead of using the graphical display to set points, you type the input and output values in the text boxes and click the Add a point button to add another breakpoint to the histogram.

 While you view the histogram, there are several tools you can use to query the data.
-The Information for Selected Area tool is used to highlight a portion of the histogram and the highlighted data is shown in the Information section.
+The Information For Selected Area tool is used to highlight a portion of the histogram and the highlighted data is shown in the Information section.
 The Cumulative button is used to change the display of the graph.
 Instead of showing the histogram distribution, two ascending curves are displayed, showing the input and output values for the input data and the stretched values.
 To return to the histogram view, click the Cumulative button again to turn off the cumulative view.